-The load for students enrolled in the EdD in Higher Education Leadership program will be two courses for the first four quarters and one course for the remaining six quarters.
-The timeline for completion of the entire program is projected to be two and a half years, although some students may take longer to complete the doctoral dissertation.
-Students who take longer than two and a half years will be required to enroll in a zero-credit hour extension with a fee the equivalent to one credit hour for each 12-week term beyond the twelfth quarter in the program.
-Students will begin the process of the doctoral dissertation with the appointment of a Doctoral Committee Chair within the fifth quarter of the program.
+The load for students enrolled in the ABD in Leadership in Teaching and Learning will be one three-hour course every twelve weeks, or a total of 9 credit hours by the end of nine months.
+The timeline for completion of the program for most students is projected to be one and a half years, although some students may take longer to complete.
+Students who take longer than one and a half years will be required to enroll in a zero-credit hour extension each quarter with a fee the equivalent to one credit hour.
+Students will begin the process of the doctoral dissertation with the appointment of a Dissertation Committee Chair in their first course.
 The study must be completed within five years after admission into the program.